The Rundown

 PROS

-- Recipe range makes it easy to avoid allergens without being limited in choice
+- Wide variety of flavor options makes it easy to avoid allergens without being limited in choice

 - Probiotics and antioxidants are added after cooking to preserve their effectiveness

-- Between 8 and 10 ingredients in each flavour
+- Between 8 and 10 ingredients in each flavor

 - No corn, wheat, soy, or artificial ingredients